The Lego Batman Movie: Voice cast

-Several actors voice the various villains from Batman's rogues gallery, including Billy Dee Williams as Two-Face (as a nod to his role as Harvey Dent, Two-Face's former identity, in the 1989 Batman film), Riki Lindhome as Poison Ivy, Conan O'Brien as Riddler, Jason Mantzoukas as Scarecrow, Zoë Kravitz as Catwoman (she would later portray Catwoman in The Batman), Matt Villa as Killer Croc, Kate Micucci as Clayface, Doug Benson as Bane (Benson's performance is a nod to Tom Hardy's portrayal of the character in The Dark Knight Rises), John Venzon as Penguin (the character's appearance is a nod to Danny DeVito's portrayal of the character in Batman Returns), David Burrows as Mr. Freeze (Burrows also voices an anchorman) and Laura Kightlinger as Orca (Kightlinger also voices a reporter).
-The film also features villains from other franchises, including Sauron from Middle-earth mythos (voiced by Jemaine Clement), the Wicked Witch of the West from The Wizard of Oz (also voiced by Riki Lindhome), Lord Voldemort from Harry Potter (voiced by Eddie Izzard; Fiennes did not reprise his role despite starring in the movies), King Kong from the franchise of the same name, the Swamp Creature from Lego Monster Fighters (both voiced by Seth Green), Medusa from Lego Minifigures (also voiced by Lauren White) and the Daleks from the Doctor Who franchise (voiced by Nicholas Briggs, reprising his role from said franchise).
+Several actors voice the various villains from Batman's rogues gallery, including Billy Dee Williams as Two-Face (as a nod to his role as Harvey Dent, Two-Face's former identity, in the 1989 Batman film), Riki Lindhome as Poison Ivy, Conan O'Brien as the Riddler, Jason Mantzoukas as the Scarecrow, Zoë Kravitz as Catwoman (she would later portray Catwoman in The Batman), Matt Villa as Killer Croc, Kate Micucci as Clayface, Doug Benson as Bane (Benson's performance is a nod to Tom Hardy's portrayal of the character in The Dark Knight Rises), John Venzon as the Penguin (the character's appearance is a nod to Danny DeVito's portrayal of the character in Batman Returns), David Burrows as Mr. Freeze (Burrows additionally voices an anchorman) and Laura Kightlinger as Orca (Kightlinger also voices a reporter).
+The film also features villains from other franchises, including Sauron from the Middle-earth mythos (voiced by Jemaine Clement), the Wicked Witch of the West from The Wizard of Oz (also voiced by Riki Lindhome), Lord Voldemort from Harry Potter (voiced by Eddie Izzard; Fiennes did not reprise his role despite starring in the films), King Kong from the franchise of the same name, Agent Smith and his bodyguard agents from the Matrix movie franchise, the Swamp Creature from Lego Monster Fighters (both voiced by Seth Green), Medusa from Lego Minifigures (also voiced by Lauren White) and the Daleks from the Doctor Who franchise (voiced by Nicholas Briggs, reprising his role from said franchise).

-The voice of the Batcomputer (credited as 'Puter), depicted here as an artificial intelligence controlling all of Batman's gadgets and vehicles, is courtesy of Siri the digital assistant service from Apple Inc.
+The voice of the Batcomputer (credited as 'Puter), depicted here as an artificial intelligence controlling all of Batman's gadgets and vehicles, is courtesy of Siri, the digital assistant service from Apple Inc.